wolcn/memorydb-crossplane/README.md

 ### Add a new user
 Create new user objects, including password secrets and access strings, then assign them to existing ACLs.
 Access will be granted to new users on any cluster that is using an ACL that includes those users.

+Note that provisioning of new users can take a few minutes and that no status is shown during this time, as described above.

 ### Update a user
 Updating an access string for a user is simple - just update the manifest and redeploy.